theasp/mini-ci/README.txt

   └────

-6.2 `tasks.d'
+6.2 tasks.d
-─────────────
+───────────

-  The `tasks.d' directory contains all the tasks that would be executed during a build of your repository.
-The `skeleton' contains a few examples.
-Each script must match the regular expression `^[a-zA-Z0-9_-]+$' and will be ran in sort order, therefore it is recommended that each script be named in the form `<nnn>-<description_of_task>'.
-If a script exits with a return code that is not zero, it is considered a build error and no further scripts are executed.
+  The tasks.d directory contains all the tasks that would be executed during a build of your repository.
+The skeleton contains a few examples.
+Each script must match the regular expression ^[a-zA-Z0-9_-]+$ and will be ran in sort order, therefore it is recommended that each script be named in the form
+  <nnn>-<description_of_task>.
+If a script exits with a return code
+  that is not zero, it is considered a build error and no further scripts are executed.

   Mini-CI exports the following variables:
-  • `MINI_CI_DIR': The data directory for Mini-CI
+  • MINI_CI_DIR: The data directory for Mini-CI
-  • `MINI_CI_VER': The version of the Mini-CI running
+  • MINI_CI_VER: The version of the Mini-CI running
-  • `BUILD_DISPLAY_NAME': The build number with "#" prepended.
+  • BUILD_DISPLAY_NAME: The build number with "#" prepended.
     i.e. "#123"
-  • `BUILD_ID': The date and time the build started in the following
+  • BUILD_ID: The date and time the build started in the following
-    format: `%Y-%m-%d_%H-%M-%S'
+    format: %Y-%m-%d_%H-%M-%S
-  • `BUILD_OUTPUT_DIR': The directory used for storage for the current build
+  • BUILD_OUTPUT_DIR: The directory used for storage for the current build
-  • `BUILD_NUMBER': The current build number.
+  • BUILD_NUMBER: The current build number.
-  • `BUILD_TAG': A string of the form:
+  • BUILD_TAG: A string of the form: mini-ci-${JOB_NAME}-${JOB_NUMBER}
-    `mini-ci-${JOB_NAME}-${JOB_NUMBER}'
-  • `JOB_DIR': The directory where the job is stored
+  • JOB_DIR: The directory where the job is stored
-  • `JOB_NAME': Name of the the job
+  • JOB_NAME: Name of the the job
-  • `WORKSPACE': The current workspace directory
+  • WORKSPACE: The current workspace directory
-  • `GIT_URL': The URL of the GIT repository (when using the GIT plugin)
+  • GIT_URL: The URL of the GIT repository (when using the GIT plugin)
-  • `SVN_URL': The URL of the Subversion repository (when using the Subversion plugin)
+  • SVN_URL: The URL of the Subversion repository (when using the Subversion plugin)